-W3 is an free coding education website that can take people from zero programming experience to competent in a few short months.
+W3 is a free coding education website that can take people from zero programming experience to compete in a few short months.

 Scroll and click across colorful graphics.
-Learn more about the history of various industry’s environmental impacts.
+Learn more about the history of various industries ‘ environmental impacts.

 Let’s look at 12 simple things you can do today to create a more interactive user experience.

 1. Give people opportunities to click.

 Strategically place a call to action, expanders, and clickable lightboxes.

 Give people something to do on your site in addition to scrolling and reading.

 Make it easy for people to share your website and its content.